How to Find Scholarships

 These scholarships include awards for students at any grade level in high school.
 Here are some lists with the top scholarships for students (all organized by grade level):

 Many colleges and universities offers specific scholarships to incoming freshman students.
 These scholarships can be extremely valuable in terms of the dollar amount (some even range up to full tuition awards).

 However, they are also valuable because most of these opportunities can be renewed for four years (provided a student maintains a specific number of credits and GPA).
-Here are some colleges and universities that offer generous merit scholarships to incoming first year students.
+These colleges and universities offer generous merit scholarships to incoming first year students.

 Need-based financial aid

 However, you shouldn’t forget about need-based financial aid.
 At most colleges, the majority of financial aid awarded is through need-based scholarships.

 The Net Price Calculator is a great, free tool that allows students to estimate need-based financial aid at any college or university in the United States.
 If you do wind up applying for need-based financial aid (which most students should do), the Free Application for Federal Student Aid or FAFSA is a necessary application that you will need to submit!

 Scholarships in your local community